Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 There are 3 variants for implementing GPU virtual devices: VFIO + SR-IOV, GRID vGPU, and VirtIO.

 1. **VFIO + SR-IOV**: Think of VFIO as "VF" (Virtual Function) + "IO".
 VMs call VFs which map to PFs (Physical Functions) on the device.
-SR-IOV is a PCIe device virtualization standard - when hardware vendors support it, hypervisors can manage "device avatars" accordingly.
+SR-IOV is a PCIe device virtualization standard - when hardware vendors support it, hypervisors can manage device's logical replications accordingly.
 AMD mainly uses VFIO+SR-IOV for GPU virtualization, with performance loss under 4%.
 2. **GRID vGPU**: This is NVIDIA's proprietary commercial virtual device solution.
-NVIDIA developed GRID vGPU early on, keeping it closed-source with expensive licensing, forcing cloud providers to develop their own NVIDIA GPU virtualization.
+NVIDIA developed GRID vGPU early on, keeping it closed-source with expensive licensing, and some cloud vendors develop their own NVIDIA GPU virtualization.
 It uses Mediated Device (mdev) and modified drivers to achieve similar effects to VFIO + SR-IOV.
 As the world's highest-valued company, NVIDIA sets its own standards.
 Before that, Intel's GVT used a similar approach.
 3. **VirtIO**: Predating SR-IOV, VirtIO injects a "fake driver" into VMs.
 The hypervisor reads I/O requests from host-guest shared memory and forwards them to the "real driver" on the host.
 It introduces "frontend" and "backend" driver concepts, with only the flexible frontend visible in VMs.
 Performance loss is slightly higher but offers more flexibility.
 The [qCUDA](https://github.com/coldfunction/qCUDA) project demonstrates this approach.

-In practice, cloud providers selling GPU VMs need traditional virtual device solutions, leading to proprietary implementations like [Ali Cloud cGPU](https://www.alibabacloud.com/help/en/egs/what-is-cgpu).
+In practice, cloud vendors selling GPU VMs need traditional virtual device solutions, leading to proprietary implementations like [Ali Cloud cGPU](https://www.alibabacloud.com/help/en/egs/what-is-cgpu).

 #### 3. Why Virtual Devices Aren't the Ultimate Solution

 While virtual devices look promising with MB-level memory control and 1%/10% compute control per GPU, running in OS kernel space with proven security technologies, they aren't the complete answer.

-GPU virtualization has reached this point?
+Is virtual device the perfect state of GPU virtualization?

 Of course not.

-We just need to ask one question: **What does the user need?**
+Just ask one question: **What does users want?**

-Does the user need a VM with a GPU?
+Does users need a VM with a GPU?
 Is it the 6912 CUDA cores and 4200MB VRAM on the GPU?

 No, they don't.

-We need to think from the **first principles**.

-The user needs: **to train/infer various neural network models to achieve business goals**.
-So, there needs to be something that helps them **perform tensor calculations at a rate of trillions of floating-point numbers per second**.
+Think from the **first principles**, users needs: **to train/infer various neural network models to achieve business goals**.
+So, there needs to be something that helps them **perform tensor calculations at a rate of trillions of floating-point operations per second**.

-Is there a way to **complete multiple tenant requests as quickly, efficiently, and securely as possible** in a limited GPU resource pool?
+Is there a way to **handle multiple tenants' requests as quickly, efficiently, and securely as possible** in a limited GPU resource pool?

-Thinking to this dimension, the virtualization of GPU devices itself is no longer important, **providing computing power, isolating and sharing computing power -- that is the true virtualization** that meets user needs.
+Thinking to this dimension, the virtualization of GPU devices is no longer important, **offering TFLOPS, isolating and sharing computing power -- that is the true virtualization** that meets user needs.

 From the **business** perspective, what are the limitations of the virtual device approach?

-1. The **resource quota of virtual devices is fixed** and cannot be adjusted automatically according to **business** peaks and troughs, leading to limited dynamic scheduling space and the **overall resource utilization is still not as high as expected**
+1. The **resource quota of virtual devices is fixed** and cannot be adjusted dynamically according to **business** peaks and troughs, thus the **overall resource utilization is still not as high as expected**
-2. CUDA cores can be oversubscribed, but generally cannot oversubscribe VRAM, but VRAM is likely to be the bottleneck for oversubscription, **deploy more AI apps for the business** is not possible
+2. CUDA cores can be oversubscribed, but generally cannot **oversubscribe VRAM**, but VRAM is likely to be the bottleneck, **deploy much more AI apps for the business** is not possible
 3. Physical GPU devices must be mounted on the host, and drivers must be mounted on the **business** running environment, affecting elasticity and increasing management complexity
 4. It is very hard to jointly accelerate a set of computing tasks across multiple GPUs on different machines, so **business** latency cannot be reduced
 5. Too dependent on hardware vendors, it is impossible to build a heterogeneous cluster with multiple GPU vendors, **business** is still easily locked by GPU vendors

 ### Co-located task scheduling emulation

-In the limitations of virtual devices, the first one is the most serious: **When business has obvious peaks and troughs, GPU utilization still does not improve**.
+Among those limitations of virtual devices, the first one is the most serious: **When business has obvious peaks and troughs, GPU utilization still not improved**.

-Therefore, there is a third type of solution on the market that focuses on solving the problem of GPU utilization.
-The key innovation is: **Drilling down from a coarse device level to a fine computing task level**.
+Therefore, there is a third type of solution emerged.
+The key innovation is: **Drilling down scheduling from a coarse device level to a fine computing task level**.

 This approach adds a "broker" layer above the GPU devices.
-Users just tell the broker what computations they need, and the broker handles assigning the work to specific GPUs.
-Instead of virtualizing GPU devices, we're virtualizing the actual compute power.
+Users just tell the broker what target GPU utilization they need.

-It's similar to hiring a general contractor instead of individual workers.
+It's similar to hiring a contractor instead of individual workers.
 The contractor can efficiently manage multiple projects by assigning tasks to workers as needed, which works better than clients trying to manage workers directly.

 How is this implemented?
-The system allows multiple applications to concurrently execute compute tasks on GPUs, called "**co-location tasks**".
+The system allows multiple applications to concurrently execute compute tasks on one GPU, called "**co-location tasks**".
 Applications call user-space compute libraries like NVIDIA's libcuda and AMD's HIP SDK.
-By **intercepting at this layer and adding a rate limiter**, we can precisely control how these co-located tasks flow into physical devices and manage resource quotas.
+By **intercepting at this layer and adding a rate limiter**, they can precisely control how these co-located tasks flow into physical devices and manage resource quotas.

 This interception is typically done using **LD_LIBRARY_PATH / LD_PRELOAD** in user space, resulting in minimal performance overhead.
 The rate limiter usually uses a token bucket algorithm and polls GPU metrics via the nvml library.

 Above the scheduler, compute quota interfaces are exposed to users through Kubernetes Device Plugins.
 Users can specify requests/limits like "nvidia.com/vgpu: 1%" in their resource specifications.
 Combined with native or custom Kubernetes schedulers, this enables cluster-level pooled compute allocation.

-While this approach resembles virtual devices, it lacks memory address isolation and fault isolation, so it's not strictly virtualization.
+While the result  resembles virtual devices, it lacks memory address isolation and fault isolation, so it's not strictly virtualization.
 We'll call it "co-location task scheduling emulation".

 Here are some notable implementations from academia and industry:

-+ **[Gaia GPU](https://github.com/tkestack/vcuda-controller)**: Implementation from a 2018 [Tencent and Peking University paper](https://ieeexplore.ieee.org/document/8672318) with 43 citations.
++ **[Gaia GPU](https://github.com/tkestack/vcuda-controller)**: Implementation from [a paper in 2018 by Tencent and Peking University paper](https://ieeexplore.ieee.org/document/8672318) with 43 citations.
 Most similar research since then has built upon GaiaGPU's foundation
 + **[KubeShare](https://github.com/NTHU-LSALAB/KubeShare) & [Kernel Burst](https://github.com/NTHU-LSALAB/Gemini)**: Introduced kernel burst concepts and task execution prediction to improve scheduling efficiency, enabling Auto Scale on single GPUs
 + **[Ark GPU](https://link.springer.com/article/10.1007/s42514-023-00154-y)**: Added load prediction models and QoS differentiation between LC (Latency-Critical) and BE (Best-Effort) workloads
 + **[Project HAMI](https://github.com/Project-HAMi/HAMi)**: A CNCF Sandbox project (formerly k8s-vGPU-scheduler) focused on production deployment across multiple cloud providers.
 Core interception code in [HAMi-core](https://github.com/Project-HAMi/HAMi-core/blob/main/src/cuda/hook.c) is nearly identical to GaiaGPU
-+ [**RUN AI**](https://run.ai): An Israeli startup that has raised **$118M**, likely building on GaiaGPU concepts while adding enterprise features like dynamic scheduling and GPU cluster management console
++ [**RUN AI**](https://run.ai): An Israeli startup that has raised $118M, likely building on GaiaGPU while adding enterprise features like dynamic scheduling and GPU cluster management console

 ![](https://filecdn.code2life.top/gaia-gpu.png)

 An interesting project is **HuggingFace [ZeroGPU](https://huggingface.co/docs/hub/spaces-zerogpu)**, where CEO Clem Delangue invested $10M to build a free A100 inference cluster for AI developers.
-The key code in Gradio SDK hooks into PyTorch APIs rather than NVIDIA Driver APIs.
+The key code in Gradio SDK hooks PyTorch APIs rather than NVIDIA Driver APIs.
 It uses the @**space.GPU decorator** to intercept Python inference functions, letting the scheduler manage GPU quotas.
 When resources are available, it executes on local 8xA100s and swaps memory to NVMe when functions cool down.

 ![](https://filecdn.code2life.top/zero-gpu.png)

-While ZeroGPU's high-level API hooking enables GPU time-sharing and QoS, it can't finely control VRAM per application - each app can use up to one full A100-40G VRAM.
+While ZeroGPU's high-level API hooking enables GPU time-sharing and QoS, it can't finely control VRAM per application - each app can use up to 40G VRAM of A100.

 In summary, this third approach of co-located task scheduling virtualizes at the compute power level.
 By adding rate limiters to AI compute libraries and leveraging Kubernetes' native pool scheduling, it achieves relatively flexible resource control and multi-tenant sharing.

 **But this is not enough.
 Why?**

-Besides not solving problems #2/3/4/5 of the virtual device approach mentioned above, looking at the entire GPU pool, there are several new unsolved challenges:
+Besides not solving problems #2/3/4/5 of the virtual device approach mentioned above, looking at the entire GPU pool, there are several unsolved challenges about multi-tenancy and pooling:

 + Still bound to GPU devices - CPU and GPU scheduling remain coupled, making independent scaling impossible.
 Can't achieve GPU Scale to Zero with sub-second warm-up.
 + From a cluster perspective, while Kubernetes enables some pooling through distributed scheduling, there's no active defragmentation or GPU pool auto-scaling.
 Scheduling efficiency can't reach the next level and operational costs remain high (only run.ai among mentioned solutions does active scheduling and defragmentation)